What Is The Nature Of The Atonement?

 This awful condition makes it clear that in order for man to be justified with God, his guilt must be removed and he must also be restored to the state of moral perfectness that Adam enjoyed from the Hand of his Creator, and until sin ruined him.
 Both removal and restoration therefore must be accomplished.

 Expiation must take place, and only Christ in His willing substitution of Himself in the stead of His guilty people can insure that this circumstance takes place.
-"For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him."
-(II Corinthians 5:21).
+“For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in” (II Corinthians 5:21).

 Then too, the atonement must be propitiatory in its nature.
 It must produce and provide satisfaction unto a Holy God, Who has been sinned against.
 For if God is not propitiated, then sin still remains.
 And were this to be the case, then sinners would still remain under the condemnation, and God's wrath would still be upon them.
 God must be propitiated (satisfied), and when He is satisfied, then those sinners who have satisfied Him must go free.